Slide at Detroit park reopens after viral videos show riders going airborne, crashing back down

 DETROIT (KXAN) — A Michigan state park has reopened its “Giant Slide” after riders were filmed hurtling down at speeds that sent them momentarily airborne before crashing back down.

 The slide, located at Belle Isle Park in Detroit, had been closed amid the pandemic.
-In mid-August, the park announced the ride would be reopening on Fridays, Saturdays and Sundays through Labor Day.
-But on the very first day of operation, Belle Isle Park shared a message to Facebook announcing its closure, citing the “speed” of the riders coming down.
+In mid-August, the park announced the ride would be reopening on Fridays, Saturdays, and Sundays through Labor Day.
+But on the very first day of operation, Belle Isle Park shared a message on Facebook announcing its closure, citing the “speed” of the riders coming down.

 “We are currently closed,” the park announced on August 19.
 “We are going to be making some adjustments to the speed that we have seen users coming down today.
 Hopefully after our small adjustment we will be back up and running and the slide will be slower for more enjoyment.”